JustSomeGuy6561/CoCSharp/CoC.Backend/BodyParts/BodyPart_README.txt

 this sets your type back to the default. if it already was default, return false. otherwise return true.
 _________________________________________
-GenerateDefault() : MyDataClass function. takes nothing returns a new instance of your data class. fill it with the default type and set any values to their defaults, using the default type
+GenerateDefault(<optional values = null>) : MyDataClass function.
+returns a new instance of your data class. fill it with the default type and set any values to their defaults, using the default type.
+Note that generally, it's expected that a default type won't have any variables,
+	but it's possible for even a default type to be able to parse data. for example, the body class defaults to HUMANOID, which could use a skin tone and skin complexion, so we should allow the default generator to allow us to pass those in.
+However, if we don't know those, we obviously can't pass them in, so this function needs to either provide default values or be overloaded with a version that takes no parameters.
 _________________________________________
 GenerateDefaultOfType(MyBehaviorClass type) MyDataClass function. takes a behavior class type. returns a new instance of your data class, but with the type set to whatever's passed in. values are set according to this passed in type.